 Medical massage (MM) is an especially effective treatment for scoliosis.
+In some cases, it is the number one treatment.
 It provides for a customized approach to special needs presented by each part of the spine.

 The younger a person is when they start receiving massage customized for scoliosis, the better for preventing future problems and helping avoid surgery.
-Yes, parents can learn some techniques to use in helping care for their child between advanced treatments.
+Yes, parents can learn some techniques to use in helping care for their child between advanced treatments provided by medical massage practitioners with advanced skills.

-Yes, older adults can get significant results from advanced treatment protocols offered through EMM.
+Yes, as shown in the case described below, older adults can get significantly stable results from advanced treatment protocols offered through MM.

 See testimonies below --->